National Institute for Physiological Sciences Takemura Lab Sensory & Cognitive Brain Mapping

 Graduate Students Q & A

-How much does graduate school costs?
+How much does graduate school cost?

 How much existing knowledge is required to join Takemura Lab as a graduate student?